MyPureCloud/genesys-cloud-webrtc-sdk/doc/live-screen-monitoring.md

 ```

 ### Multiple Screens
-Live screen monitoring supports monitoring up to *4* screens simultaneously.
+Live screen monitoring supports monitoring up to **four** screens simultaneously.
 All screen tracks need to be on the same media stream provided in `sdk.acceptSession(...)`.

 ``` ts
 sdk.on('sessionStarted', async (session) => {